Hex-Toys/.github/profile/README.md

 Our mission is to facilitate users in listing their digital artwork, collecting exclusive digital collectibles, and gaining access to our premium rewards club.
 We envision a world where digital creativity and financial innovation intersect, and we strive to create that through our platform.

 ## 🌈 How to Contribute
-While our repositories remain private to ensure the secure and smooth operation of our services, we maintain a strong bond with our community.
-The spirit of collaboration and open discussion underpins our approach.
+While our repositories remain private to ensure the secure and smooth operation of our services, we maintain a strong bond with our community, Reach out to us on  Telegram or Twitter.

-We provide public access to our contracts, audits & comprehensive documentation, ensuring complete transparency in our operations.
-Feel free to explore our Public Documentation and Audits to get a better grasp of our platform.

-## 👩‍💻 Our Roadmap
-The future is exciting at Hex Toys.
-We have an extensive roadmap for development, introducing a range of innovative features never seen before in the DeFi space.
-Our upcoming initiatives will further enrich the user experience, providing more immersive and lucrative opportunities for our community.
-For a glimpse into our future plans, keep an eye on our Roadmap & make sure you check out the Discussions area to request new features and ask questions.

-## 🍿 Fun Facts
-Our team, although scattered across different continents, shares a universal morning ritual: coffee ☕️

 # Documentation

 <a href="https://github.com/Hex-Toys/.github">Architecture, Walkthroughs, Release Notes + More</a>

+# Current Version 2.0: <a href="https://github.com/Hex-Toys/.github/releases/tag/2.0">Release Notes</a>

 # Audits
 ![consensys](https://github.com/Hex-Toys/.github/assets/68435861/edb164c9-32fd-47a9-adb3-590ab3748a2f)